Yankwokho/content-ops-starter/content/pages/index.md

           expertise in variety of areas, including Network Infrastructure and Security, Software and Hardware management, Cloud and AI-driven Services, Software/Web Development and Project Management.
-We covered every area of IT services any small businesses need.
+We covered every area of IT services any small businesses may need.
         image:
           url: /images/icon2.svg
           altText: Featured icon two